Tuesday, August 23, 2016

 I’ve been having myself a fine time digging into those newly circulating Garcia/Saunders shows from late 73.
 The ‘new’ 11/5/73 has a stone-cold, stanky version of Finders Keepers that’s doing it for me, with some really outrageous keyboard from Merl.
 Finders Keepers is a song that pretty much never fails me.

-Merl did overdub a cool, soaring ARP synth part on the original Live at Keystone recording, so there's that -- but, as far as I know, he never tried recreating in performance.
+Merl did overdub a cool, soaring ARP synth part on the original Live at Keystone recording, so there's that -- but, as far as I know, he never tried recreating that in performance.
 He sure knew how to work the hell out of that clavinet though, as 11/5/73 and many other renditions show.
 It turns out Merl was paying homage to one of the all-time greats: that’s Bernie Worrell (RIP) of Parliament/Funkadelic playing the clavinet part on the original.

 And, just for fun, here’s the original vocal version, which is giving no trouble to the Soul Train gang: